King, Egypt President Call For Preserving Syria's Security, Stability, Sovereignty

 Turning to developments in Gaza, the two leaders called for stepping up international efforts to stop the Israeli war and protect civilians.

-His Majesty called on key international actors and relief organisations to intensify their efforts to enhance the humanitarian response in the Strip.
+His Majesty called on key international actors and relief organisations to intensify their efforts to enhance the humanitarian response in the Strip, the statement said.

 The two leaders reaffirmed their absolute rejection of the displacement of Palestinians in the West Bank and Gaza.